Who are Responsible Employees?

 Sexual Misconduct Policy and Reporting

 The University of Illinois is committed to combating sexual misconduct.
-As such, you should know that faculty and staff members are required to report any instances of sexual misconduct—which can include harassment, sexual assault, sexual exploitation, dating violence, domestic violence, and stalking—to the University’s Title IX Office.
+As such, you should know that faculty and staff members are required to report any instances of sexual misconduct—which can include discrimination, harassment, sexual assault, sexual exploitation, dating violence, domestic violence, and stalking—to the University’s Title IX Office.
 What this means is that as your [insert role: professor/instructor/advisor/etc], I am required to report any incidents of sexual misconduct that are directly reported to me, or of which I am somehow made aware.
-When a report is received, an individual with the Title IX Office reaches out to provide information about rights and options, including accommodations, support services, the campus disciplinary process, and law enforcement options.
+When a report is received, an individual with the Title IX Office reaches out to provide information about rights and options, including supportive measures, resources, the campus disciplinary process, and law enforcement options.

 Other information about resources and reporting is available here: wecare.illinois.edu.